 “It’s not how much money you make but how much money you keep, how hard it works for you, and how many generations you keep it for.” – Robert Kiyosaki

 Financial planning is the process of determining ways to earn, save, and spend money.
 Through it, you can also determine the amount you need to earn, invest, and spend.
-It can provide you direction and discipline with the way you use your money.
-It can help you achieve your financial goals or life goals such as purchasing a house, getting a child education fund, or simply having sufficient resources or investments when you retire from work.
+It can provide direction and discipline with the way you use your money.
+It can help you achieve your financial goals or life goals, such as purchasing a house, starting a child education fund, or simply having sufficient resources or investments when you retire from work.

-If you need some advice on managing your finances, you can begin with reading online blogs.
+If you need some advice on managing your finances, you can begin by reading some online blogs.

 Financial Planning Blogs

-This website is founded by Tadas Viskanta, is a private investor with over 25 years’ experience in financial markets.
-His written works have been featured in different journals such as the Financial Analyst Journal.
-This site aims to bring the best of investment blogosphere to its readers every day.
+This website was founded by Tadas Viskanta, a private investor with over 25 years of experience in financial markets.
+His written works have been featured in different journals, such as the Financial Analyst Journal.
+This site aims to bring the best of the investment blogosphere to its readers every day.

-This financial planning site is for the generation X and Y. It is owned by Mary Beth Storjohann, a financial coach, author, and speaker.
-She chose to provide guidance to people in her generation who are in their 20’s, 30’s, and 40’s, because of the limited finance information for these age range, based on her experience.
+This financial planning site is for generations X and Y. It is owned by Mary Beth Storjohann, a financial coach, author, and speaker.
+She chose to provide guidance to people in her generation who are in their 20’s, 30’s, and 40’s, because of the limited financial information for these age ranges, based on her experience.

-This blog is owned by Michael Kitces who has two master’s degree in Financial Services and Taxation.
+This blog is owned by Michael Kitces, who has two master’s degrees in Financial Services and Taxation.
 Nerd’s Eye View has been recognized as the number one industry blog.
 It contains over one thousand articles about financial planning.

 Financial Planning Apps

 Another way to help you manage your finances is by using applications.
-Since we are using our phones and computers most of the time, we can also use them in monitoring the way we spend and how much we are saving.
+Since we are using our phones and computers most of the time, we can also use them to monitor the way we spend and how much we are saving.
 Here are some apps that may be useful in financial planning.

 This web app can help you track your monthly expenses.
 You can use it to record your monthly expenses, as well as the monthly fees you need to make to avoid missing them.

-This app is available on Web, IOS, Android, and Windows 8.
-It can track you bank accounts, credit cards, as well as your investments.
+This app is available on Web, iOS, Android, and Windows 8.
+It can track your bank accounts, credit cards, as well as your investments.
 It also has a feature where you can plan your budget and future expenses.
-It can give you an overview on your finances.
+It can give you an overview of your finances.

 If you’re a business traveler, this app is best for you.
 It can help you expense reports on where you are spending your money.
-It has features which will allow you to take photos of receipts, to track time, and to log distances travelled.
+It has features that allow you to take photos of receipts, track time, and log distances traveled.
 You can also print it out if you want a report of your expenses.
-This app is available on Web, IOS, Android, Windows Phone, and Blackberry.
+This app is available on the Web, IOS, Android, Windows Phone, and Blackberry.

 Just like Mint, this app can give you an overview of all your accounts as well as expenses.
 It can categorize your transactions, track your bills, and set budgets to achieve your goals.
-It is available on Web and IOS.
+It is available on the Web and iOS.

 Having a financial plan makes it easy to make financial decisions and stay on track to be able to meet your goals.
-We hope these resources will help you in starting your financial planning.
+We hope these resources will help you start your own financial planning.